-AXE ATTACK
+AX ATTACK

-Pirates boarding a large vessel used axes to help climb its high wooden sides.
-Once on deck, their axes brought down the sails - a single blow cut through ropes as thick as a man's arm.
+Pirates used axes to help climb the high wooden sides of larger vessels they boarded.
+Once on deck, the ax brought down the sails - a single blow could cut through ropes as thick as a man's arm.

-NO QUARTER
+NO MERCY

-If pirates' victims resisted attack, none of them would be spared in the fight that followed.
-Though this 19th-century print possibly exaggerates the coldblooded brutality of the pirates, even women exceived no quarter (mercy).
+If pirates' victims resisted attack, none would be spared in the fight that followed.
+Though this 19th-century print possibly exaggerates the cold-blooded brutality of the pirates, even women received no mercy.